garvitsingla/Recommendation-System-using-Reinforcement-Learning/README.md

-Install the dependecies using requirements.txt file
+Install the dependencies using requirements.txt file

 run the evaluation.ipynb file